2014 Tacoma nurses' strike: Before the strike

-The Strike begins
+Strike begins

 On Tuesday, November 18, 2014, 1,100 workers from two Pierce County hospitals operated by CHI Franciscan Health walked out the job.
 There were 800 nursing assistants, licensed practical nurses, unit secretaries, dietary workers, housekeepers, sterile processors, technical workers and other service workers from St. Joseph Medical Center in Tacoma, WA and another 300 workers from St. Clare Hospital in Lakewood, WA were striking.
 The strike, however, did not include doctors and nurses.
 The strike began at 7:00 A.M and would last 24 hours.
 The strike called by Service Employees International Union Healthcare Local 1199NW.
 The members of SEIU Local 1199NW were holding signs and protesting in front of the two hospitals.

 Aftermath

-After months of negotiating and calling for CHI Franciscan to invest in Tacoma patient and a public hearing, the workers at ST. Joseph and St. Clare hospitals, including 1,100 workers that went on strike on November 18, 2014, signed their new contract at 8 P.M Tuesday, January 27, 2015 with the company.
+After months of negotiating and calling for CHI Franciscan to invest in Tacoma patient and a public hearing, the workers at St. Joseph and St. Clare hospitals, including 1,100 workers that went on strike on November 18, 2014, signed their new contract at 8 P.M Tuesday, January 27, 2015, with the company.
 The new contract included: improved staffing and wage and benefit improvement.
 The union was succeeding in stopping CHI Franciscan corporation from taking health money from Pierce County.
 The resulted of the new agreement are strengthen labor management partnership in determining staffing, an increased investment in worker's retirement, wage increases, and a management commitment to transparency in the matter of employees' qualification for charity care financial assistance to meet their families' healthcare needs.
 For the workers, their new contract means that they can worry less about supporting their families.
 Also, the workers can now concentrate on taking care of their patients.